-When it comes to digital marketing, email marketing is one of the most effective methods to connect and engage with your audience.
+When it comes to using digital marketing to gain leads, email marketing is one of the most effective methods to connect and engage with your audience.
 In general, the term “email marketing” refers to the marketing emails a company sends to their subscribers and not the spam that bombards everyone.

 Indeed, many pieces of research suggest that the right email marketing strategy is the single most important digital marketing technique you can use.

 What is it that makes email marketing so powerful?
 There are 5 key advantages of email marketing.

 1. You get a chance to consistently connect with customers

 Stop and reflect for a minute on this question: how often do you check your email throughout a day?
 For most people, that question is really hard to answer.
 Why?
 Because most people have email connected to their mobile devices and/or have their email program running all day.
 So how many times you check your email is almost unquantifiable.
 It is simply a steady stream all the time.

 If you’re curious as to the amount of time that people spend, the numbers are pretty stunning.
 The average professional spends 28% of their workday on email.
 If you add in checking personal email as well, the average American spends almost 6 hours a day on email.

 - Estimates range on how often people check email, from once every 6.5 minutes to once every 37 minutes

 - 84% keep email open in the background while working.

 - 64% use notifications to learn about new messages.